-“There is not a developed world and an underdeveloped world but a single world badly developed.”
+“There is not one developed world and one underdeveloped world just one maldeveloped world.”
 This conviction underpinned the founding of the CETIM in Geneva in 1970 as a center for study, research and information focused on the mechanisms at the origin of the world’s misdevelopment and interface between the social movements of the Global South and North.

 With more than 150 publications to its credit, the CETIM is a publishing house dealing with North-South relations and development questions from a critical, serious and original point of view rarely to be found in the mainstream media.
 These books aim to supply the general public with the tools needed to understand the world and the ways to transform it.